CP1401/Practicals/prac_10/README.md

 File: `debugging.py`

 Here we have a program that works sometimes, but not always.
-It also is not written following best-practices.
+It also is not written following our best-practices.

 - Copy or download the code from [debugging.py](./debugging.py)
 - Run the code and see what is happening.
 - Complete the template in the file, explaining: the **problems** (just bugs) you find AND your process for debugging.
 - Then, fix the code in-place.
-In addition to correcting the problems, improve this code (names, formatting, principles, etc.)
+In addition to correcting the problems, improve this code - names, formatting, patterns, principles, etc.
+- You do not need to write pseudocode for this question.

 ## All Together Now